margoseltzer/article-scraping/README.md

   * uploads ```output.json``` to <http://camflow.org/demo>
   * outputs ```sshot.png```, the resulting graph
   * uses Python 3
-  * works with Mozilla 54, not 55 (after updates, now unable to locate file)
+  * works with Mozilla 54, not 55 (after updates, now unable to locate file) or Chrome driver

 ## How to run
 * ```python3 in_progress.py [url of article]```